gaph/dkkma/_posts/2015-01-08-expressionengine-developer-in-london-uk.markdown

 - Agencies looking to outsource some work
 - Charities

-Most notably GEW UK (Global Enterpreneuership UK), VVA (Vietnam Veterans of America) and the Malaysian-German Society
+Most notably GEW UK (Global Entrepreneurship Week UK), VVA (Vietnam Veterans of America) and the Malaysian-German Society

 ### How do we work?
 For fellow developers and other agencies looking to outsource some work, here's a rough idea what tools we use for our usual ExpressionEngine development project.